Neel-max-cpu/Neel-max-cpu/README.md

 <br>
 🌏I specialize in web development, with expertise in frontend technologies and a solid understanding of backend systems, along with a growing interest in AI/ML.
 I love building clean, efficient, and user-friendly digital experiences using modern frameworks like Next.js, React, and TypeScript, complemented by Tailwind CSS for design precision and responsiveness.
 <br>
-🌱My development philosophy centers on writing maintainable, scalable code and continuously improving through challenging and meaningful work.
+🤖My development philosophy centers on writing maintainable, scalable code and continuously improving through challenging and meaningful work.
 <br>
 ✨Highlights of my journey include:
 - Strong command of data structures and algorithms, with a 1600+ rating on LeetCode.
 - Skilled in frontend and backend technologies, particularly within the MERN stack.
 - Breaking Barriers: Despite starting without a formal CS background, I achieved strong proficiency in core programming concepts through persistence and self-learning.
 <br>
-I’m always eager to collaborate on impactful projects, contribute to innovative solutions, and grow as a developer while making a tangible impact.
+🌱I’m always eager to collaborate on impactful projects, contribute to innovative solutions, and grow as a developer while making a tangible impact.
 Let’s connect and create something amazing together!
 <br>
 📝 Here's my Resume - [Link](https://drive.google.com/file/d/1AV6gWR-Hork0CFT2_UEkoR4T9lOSCdV0/view?usp=sharing)